Record Software Simulations with ActivePresenter 8

 - Full Screen: Allow recording full screen.

-- Custom: Allow recording just a specific part of the screen, take the following steps to record a specific part of the screen:
+- Custom: Allow recording just a specific part of the screen.
+Take the following steps:

 - Select Custom in the Recording Area section.